bitfield/ftl-fundamentals/08/README.md

 So this test is really just the same as every previous test, except we do the test for multiple different inputs and outputs, instead of just one.
 This is called a _table-driven test_, and it's a very common pattern in Go.
 Almost all the tests you ever write will look very similar to this, in their basic structure, so it's worth taking a few minutes to make sure you really understand what it's doing.

 Once you're happy with this, your job for this exercise is to add some more test cases.
 When we're thinking up examples to test our functions with, in a sense, we want to think in an _adversarial_ way.
-We want things which are likely to fail, if the function isn't quite correct.
+We want things that are likely to fail if the function isn't quite correct.

 So, for this exercise, you could think of various different kinds of inputs: